 Tim’s advice for other people contemplating parenthood later in life.

 “Well, I guess if I wanted to be trite I’d say ‘Go for it.’
 That’s if you’ve got a loving relationship, because you need to nurture each other.
 It is so amazing, as one of my good friends says, ‘You don’t know it until you’re in the game,’ and it’s so true.
 But you’re going to face some losses.
 I have some friends who don’t have any children and they’re doing these really cool things.
 Sometimes I go, ‘Geez, I could have been doing that.’
 Yep, I could have, but I have all these other things that I find really rewarding too.
-They’re a little bit more mundane, like going to the school counsel meeting and helping with the barbecue.
+They’re a little bit more mundane, like going to the school council meeting and helping with the barbecue.
 Or loading the car up with skis and and going to the ski hill, which isn’t as exciting as what some of my friends are doing on their wicked adventures around the world.
-But it’s what I chose.
+And there’s a little more to worry about financially and facing your mortality; in fact my friends have been bringing up the urgency now on me to find life insurance and one even recommended a good over 50 plan with free gift options, so I’ll have to look into that soon.
+And it’s what I chose.
 So I think you have to recognize that there are going to be things that you can’t do, but you’ve got to trust that there’s just so much in there that you couldn’t imagine, and it comes out of relationship and love and there’s nothing like that notion of family that way.
 And the other thing I’d say is keep as fit as you can.
 Apart from my professional goals during my sabbatical, I’ve always had personal goals.
 And this year it’s been yoga because I realized that my flexibility was decreasing to the point where it was getting in the way.
 So I took up yoga and holy macaroni what a wonderful thing for my old body.
 So I’d say that to anyone later in life: You have to keep up, so make sure you’re doing something to keep you strong.
 It’s really important as you get older.
 Your health is everything.”

 Sponsor for this Episode: